AtteAalto/BINGO/README.md

   ## Updates on the method since publication of the article

-  __March 22, 2021:__ Hyperparameter sampling is changed from random walk to random walk in log-domain to make it scale-independent.
+  __March 22, 2021:__ Hyperparameter sampling is changed from random walk to random walk in log-domain to make it scale-independent (reverted 21 July, 2021).

   __April 21, 2021:__ Prior probabilities of links can be different.

+  __July 21, 2021:__ Hyperparameter sampling in log-domain reverted.
+A bug in dealing with knockout time series fixed.